shill1729/poissonFits/README.md

 ```

 ## Fit a Poisson distribution on the number of mass-shootings in the USA per month
-Same as the above example, just different dat: the parameter for the Poisson distribution is chosen via MLE.
+Mother-jones magazine has collected data into a google-sheet tracking the mass-shootings in the USA.
+We downloaded this sometime ago provide in the package as a data-set.
+No scraper is available to update it (yet).
+The parameter for the Poisson distribution is chosen via MLE.
 A Chi-square test is then performed on the goodness of fit of the distribution to the empirical data.

 ```r
 library(poissonFits)